Student support services

-It should be possible to change the position of the mouse so that arm position can be varied for comfort and your mouse should be positioned so as to place minimal effort in reaching for it and place pressure on your shoulder, wrist, and arm.
+It should be possible to change the position of the mouse so that the arm position can be varied for comfort; your mouse should be positioned so as to place minimal effort in reaching for it thereby reducing pressure on your shoulder, wrist, and arm.
 Try to avoid using a bent wrist to activate the mouse.
 Instead, ensure the mouse supports the whole hand and allows your wrist to operate in a straight position.

-Poor visibility can cause eye irritation and headache.
-Anti-reflective or polarising filters may be attached or treatment applied to monitors to cut down glare.
+Poor visibility can cause eye irritation and headaches.
+Anti-reflective or polarising filters may be attached, or treatment applied to monitors to cut down glare.
 (You can also buy anti-glare glasses now which work well!)
 Screens and filters should be regularly dusted.
 Carry out these checks to reduce risk of eyestrain:

 A well-designed, adjustable chair is important for preventing posture problems.
 Office chairs should be adjustable vertically (usually between 38-52cm in height) and adjustable while you are seated.
 Both feet should be flat on the floor, with no pressure against lower back or thigh.
 There should be a hands-width space between the seat and the back of the knee.
 Posture should feel comfortable – not too far back or perched on the edge of your seat.

 If the height of the chair and footrest are fixed, then the height of the desk must be adjustable.
 A desk should allow the keyboard to be around 60-78cm off the ground and allow around 40cm of legroom.
 The desk should allow the operator to position the monitor at a height to suit.
 The desktop area should be spacious enough for regularly used items to be within easy reach.
 The desktop should also be as slim as practical, ideally less than 2.5cm for maximum knee room.